-They want to know what you can give them, so make it less about you and what you’re doing, and more about them.
+They want to know what YOU can give them, how YOU can make their life easier, so make it less about you and what you’re doing, and more about them.

-Because if anything, this will only help you to strengthen and solidify your personal brand in 2017.
+Because if anything, this will only help you to strengthen and solidify your personal brand now and beyond.

-One of the things I see many solopreneurs and small businesses do is that they’re NOT consistent with their brand identity online.
+Another thing I see many solopreneurs and small business owners do is that they’re NOT entirely consistent with their brand identity, especially online.

-Consistency with your brand identity, especially online, is key for effective brand promotion I think.
+Consistency with your online brand identity is key for effective brand promotion, that’s what I think.

 This type of consistency will only help you to strengthen your personal brand more, and you’ll always be one step ahead of your competition.

-So there you have it, 7 effective ways not only to rock your personal brand in 2017, but to help take your business to a whole new level, make it more successful and profitable in the new year.
+So there you have it, 7 effective ways not only to rock your personal brand this year and beyond, but to help take your business to a whole new level, make it more successful and profitable in the years to come.

 There are many more things you can do of course, but you should definitely start with the list above.